amcolash/hiv-crispr-zscore-analysis/README.md

 # hiv-crispr-zscore-analysis

-This repository contains the code that was used to run z-score analysis for Montoya et al. 2023 [https://www.biorxiv.org/content/10.1101/2022.11.03.515041v1](https://www.biorxiv.org/content/10.1101/2022.11.03.515041v1).
-There is additional code that was used in a post-processing stage that helped with preparing figures for the paper, but is not used in the z-score analysis.
+This repository contains the code that was used to run z-score analyses for Montoya et al. 2023 [https://www.biorxiv.org/content/10.1101/2022.11.03.515041v1](https://www.biorxiv.org/content/10.1101/2022.11.03.515041v1).
+There is additional code that was used in a post-processing stage that helped with preparing figures for the paper, but is not used for the z-score analysis.

 ## Processing Scripts